Sahanaka/auto-encoders/README.md

 # auto-encoders
-This repo contains code for basic to medium range autoencoders trained on fashion MNIST dataset
+This repo contains code for basic to medium range autoencoders trained on MNIST datasets